Toward a unified data-driven turbulence model through multi-objective learning: DISCUSSION AND CONCLUSIONS

 An accurate, predictive turbulence model that performs reliably across a wide range of flow mechanisms, often simultaneously present in industrial flows, has long been a central goal in industrial computational fluid dynamics.
-In this work, we demonstrate that multi-objective learning enables the training of a unified foundation model on a heterogeneous dataset consisting of four canonical flow categories (e.g., attached and separated boundary layers, secondary flows, free-shear flows) and various target quantities (e.g., velocities, drag, lift).
-With the strategy of ``unification through balancing and branching", this unified foundation model achieves Pareto-optimal performance across a broad range of test cases, including previously unseen and realistic scenarios involving multiple interacting flow mechanisms.
+In this work, we demonstrate that multi-objective learning combined with a physically consistent model representation and distribution-based training set selection enables the training of a unified foundation model on a heterogeneous dataset consisting of nine canonical flows (e.g., periodic hill for separated flows, rectangular duct for secondary flows, round jet for free-shear flows) and various target quantities (e.g., velocities, drag, lift).
+With the strategy of ``unification through balancing and branching", this unified foundation model achieves Pareto-optimal performance across a broad range of test cases, including previously unseen and complex scenarios involving multiple interacting flow mechanisms.
 Learning from canonical flows provides interpretability, ease of verification, and a scalable route to generalization.
 In contrast to training directly on application-specific flows, which are often inaccessible or lack clear mechanism labeling, our approach provides a structured path to unification by expanding coverage with canonical flows through multi-objective learning, balancing trade-offs in parallel while avoiding catastrophic forgetting~\cite{zhang2025knowledge}.